 - 1. Recruit qualified instructional staff to provide for some faculty to take advantage of the many workshops available. - 2.
-Provide funding for staff to be trained to utilize the simulation manikins to the optimal use

-Strategic Goal Planning Agenda Item Implementation Time Frame Estimated Cost Expected Outcome 3, 4 Make the Director's contract 11 months to cover the months VN program classes are in session: August- November and January- August Immediate 0 The program will have a qualified person responsible to the students, staff, and administration for the optimal effectiveness of the program 3, 4 Hire another full-time instructor, looking for one with a Bachelor of Science degree in nursing Fall 2013 \$60,000 Provide adequate staffing of the program.
-3, 4 Hire 2 part-time instructors.
-Fall 2013 \$40,000 Provide adequate staffing for full-time staff to attend conferences and insure all classes have adequate instructional staff.
+Provide funding for staff to be trained to utilize the simulation manikins to the optimal use taught May2016- May2017 the optimal effectiveness of the program 3,4 Hire another full- time instructor, looking for one with a Bachelor of Science degree in nursing Spring 2016 \$60,000 Provide adequate staffing of the program 3,4 Hire 2 part-time instructors Spring 2016 \$40,000 Provide adequate staffing for full-time staff to attend conferences and insure all class have adequate instructional staff